-Rather than creating yet another version of functionality that’s already widely available, we’re looking to fill in the gaps and offer website management features that are hard to find elsewhere.
+Rather than creating yet another version of the functionality that’s already widely available, we’re looking to fill in the gaps and offer website management features that are hard to find elsewhere.

 In a nutshell, Assistant gives you an easy way to interact with, organize, and manage your site’s content from the front end.